getsentry/rfcs/text/0087-graphql-errors.md

 ## Must have

-The fields `Request#data` and `Response#data` could contain PII and they should run data scrubbing agressively.
+The fields `Request#data` and `Response#data` could contain PII and they should run data scrubbing aggressively.

 [Session Replay](https://docs.sentry.io/platforms/javascript/guides/remix/session-replay/configuration/) already sends the request and response bodies, so we can use the same data scrubbing rules.